 From here, you can view all kinds of animated stickers like that one pesky, untitled goose or those cubes having a beat saber contest.
 Most of them show characters making strange faces or reacting to another object.
 If you have leftover coins to spare, this would be a great place to spend it.

 And no matter where the conversation is going, you always have ample chances to respond with animated stickers and express how you truly feel.
-So the next time you enter the chatroom, remember to replace your bland emoticons with some goofy, animated stickers featuring beloved characters
+So the next time you enter the chatroom, remember to replace your bland emoticons with some goofy, animated stickers featuring some beloved characters.

 Possibly my favorite of the bunch: Steam’s profile backgrounds.
 These stunning images are a pleasant sight to behold for anyone that stumbles upon your profile.
 You’re sure to find something you love here.
 You might even end up browsing for hours, curious about what they have available for individual titles.

 Sadly, there are only a handful of interactive backgrounds to preview inside the animated profile section.
 Watching the chess pieces jump out at the screen was pretty cool.–I even bought the deep sea flowers one for my mini-profile because of how beautiful it was.
 Speaking of, you get way more options with still profiles just from the games you own.